johnno1962/Xtrace/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/xtrace.png?flush=2)

 Reliability is now quite good for 32 bit builds considering..
 I've had to introduce a method exclusion blacklist of a few methods causing problems.
-On 64 bits you can expect some stack frame complications for methods with "struct" argument or return types - in particular for arguments to callbacks to the delegate.
+On 64 bit OS X you can expect some stack frame complications for methods with "struct" argument or return types - in particular for arguments to callbacks to the delegate.
+Xtrace does not currently work on the ARM64 abi - rebuild for 32 bits.

 The ordering of calls to the api is: 1) Any class exclusions, 2) any method selector filter then
 3) Class tracing or instance tracing and 4) any callbacks.
 That's about it.
 If you encounter